-It wasn’t long before eSignatures were introduced.
-You’d simply type your name or attach a picture of your signature and send the digital document back.
+Not long before eSignatures were introduced, you’d simply type your name or attach a picture of your signature and send the digital document back.
 Talk about a severe lack of data integrity.

 If you’re cringing at the security risks of such a practice, you aren’t alone.
-The fear and the lack of security led to encryption based signatures shortly after.
+This fear and the lack of security is exactly what led to the introduction of encryption-based signatures.

 Today, the most secure form of an eSignature is a digital one.